 New Voters Project

 The New Voters Project is a nonpartisan effort to help register young people and get them to the polls on Election Day.
-We believe the best way to get political leaders to pay attention to young people and our issues is to register and vote.
+We believe the best way to raise the voices of young people is to register and vote.

-In 2008, young voter turnout across the country rose for the third time in as many presidential election cycles, according to a new analysis by the Center for Information and Research on Civic Learning and Engagement (CIRCLE).
-CIRCLE's analysis of raw turnout data found that the number of voters under 30 who showed up at the polls in 2008 increased by approximately 11 percent, while the number of older voters who cast a ballot increased by only 3 percent.
+2008: The number of voters under 30 who showed up at the polls increased by approximately 11%, while the number of older voters who cast a ballot increased by only 3 percent.

 - About Us

 - Local Chapters

 - Get Involved

 Work on important issues, learn valuable skills, get hands-on experience, and make a difference.